 "On the fire of covetousness he will cause the cloud of his mercy to rise, so that the rain of the law may extinguish it.
-The heavy gates of despondency will he open, and give deliverance to all creatures ensnared in the selfentwined meshes of folly and ignorance.
-23
+The heavy gates of despondency will he open, and

 "The king of the law has come forth to rescue from bondage all the poor, the miserable, the helpless."
 24